ybyzek/theniledev-examples/webapp/README.md

    ![image](images/instances.png)

 3. Click on one of the instances to see metrics.
+These metrics are currently mock generated from the webapp itself, so it will take some time for them to initialize and start to render.

    ![image](images/metrics.png)

 4. Logout.
 Then instead of logging in as an existing user, sign up as a new user.
 Enter any email/password, then create an organization name.

-5. Create a new DB instance.
+5. Create a new instance.
+If you are running the reconciler in a separate terminal window (see [initialize Nile](#initialize-nile)), then observe the resources being provisioned and updating Nile with its status.

 6. As a Nile developer: log into the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
+Notice the multi-tenancy features, with tenants belonging to different organizations.
 For the email and password, use the `NILE_DEVELOPER_EMAIL` and `NILE_DEVELOPER_PASSWORD` values you specified in the `.env` file.

    Your dashboard should resemble below: